rconfig/rconfig-v3/templates/yaml.structure.md

 -Check backups backup templates
 -add backup button to templates
 -updated favicon.ico
+defaultEnablePassword not saving on add edit deviceEnablePrompt field to DB.
+Make sure and add to webform

 NOTES:
 nodes - added new deviceEnablePrompt field to DB.
-Make sure and add to build nodes - added templateId clean up nodes table of unused fields for new installs mainly Device Connection Templates Page
+Make sure and add to webform nodes - added templateId clean up nodes table of unused fields for new installs mainly Device Connection Templates Page
     May need to re-install menuPages table
+Added templates var to config.inc
 Add Templates Table
 clean up templates folder for packaging nodes - termLength field removed